lumina37/vulkan-freshman/README.md

 # vulkan-graphics-demo

-Draw a simple triangle in Vulkan.
+Draw a triangle in Vulkan.